datafundamentals/appwriter.com/site/principles/why_baas.md

 # Why a BaaS, or Back end as a Service

 We're going to cover a wide number of issues here, and they overlap!
-Please try to keep them separate in your brain - they can get very confusing for mere mortals just trying to get a coding Portfolio built.
+Please try to keep them separate in your brain - they can get very confusing if one is just trying to get a coding Portfolio built.

-what are the elective supported features that need a BaaS? which ones to only run on local emulator???

 1. Wait, what about just a plain SQL database?